South Carolina Sex Abuse Attorneys Representing Children Assaulted in Youth Organizations

 Generations of children have enjoyed involvement in youth organizations.
 From Little League to Boy Scouts, youth groups are a great way to keep your kids involved with the community, learn skills for the future, and make like-minded friends to last a lifetime.

 However, these types of organizations can also attract sexual predators.
-The sexual abuse attorneys at McGowan, Hood & Felder, LLC fight for justice for South Carolina victims.
+The sexual abuse attorneys at McGowan, Hood, Felder & Phillips, LLC fight for justice for South Carolina victims.
 We hold youth organizations and perpetrators of abuse accountable for their actions.
 Call today to learn more about how we can help.

 Youth organizations must be held responsible